 - J111.2 Other devices.
 Where necessary, check dams, cribbing, riprap or other devices or methods shall be employed to control erosion and provide safety. - J111.3 Planting.
-The surface of all cut slopes more than 5 feet in height and fill slopes more than 3 feet in height shall be protected against damage by erosion by planting with grass or ground cover vegetation, shrubs and trees.
+The surface of all cut slopes more than 5 feet in height and fill slopes more than 3 feet in height shall be protected against damage by erosion by planting with grass or ground cover vegetation, shrubs and trees or other suitable stabilizing surface methods, either permanent or temporary.
 The plants selected and planting methods used shall be suitable for the soil and climatic conditions of the site.